 using one of her 2nd--level slots, that Magic Missile

-is 2nd level.
+.
 Effectively, the spell expands to fill the slot it is put into.

 Some Spells, such as Magic Missile and Cure Wounds, have more powerful Effects when cast at a higher level, as detailed in a spell’s description.